Emmanuel de Buretel: Because

+Personal life

+He is married to American windsurfer Jenna de Rosnay (née Severson), sharing three children.

 Awards and achievements

 He was knighted as a member of the French Ordre des Arts et des Lettres.

 2015 sees the launch of Because Publishing in the U.S., the nomination of Emmanuel de Buretel at the Board of Merlin, his appointment as President of SPPF (neighboring societies for independent labels in France), his appointment as Knight of Legion d'Honneur.
 After Because acquired the London Records back catalogue in summer 2017, de Buretel expected to use the label's British operations for signing urban and dance artists.